 I am also the Teaching Assistant for INFO 441, Server Side Development.
 One version of this course covers the basics of Django, the Django Rest Framework, deploying on Microsoft Azure, and how it fits together in the context of web development.
 We also cover bonus topics such as Websockets using NodeJS and security tips.
 Me and the other TA are in charge of creating lab section slides, creating the weekly assignments, the automated graders for those assignments, and grading the assignments themselves.

 Another version of the course covers Golang, Docker, Microservice Architecture, Message Queues, Websockets, and implementing Authentication from scratch.

-At the Code and Cognition Lab led by Dr. Andy Ko, I design and build research prototypes using ReactJS, plan studies, gather data, and prepare presentations.
+At the Code and Cognition Lab led by Dr. Amy Ko, I design and build research prototypes using ReactJS, plan studies, gather data, and prepare presentations.

 I helped code a web tutor that uses a Bayesian Knowledge Tracing algorithm to help users learn programming concepts.
 I established the framework for writing unit tests in the application, and helped remove code redundancy.
 I helped plan the pilot study.

 In addition, I am an author on a paper: Teaching Explicit Programming Strategies to Adolescents.
 It investigates the teaching of explicit strategies in the classroom to adolescent students.
 This paper was accepted to SIGCSE 2019.
 The primary investigators of the paper were Dr. Thomas LaToza from George Mason University and Dr. Amy Ko from University of Washington.

 At the Biomedical Image Computing Group at the University of Washington Department of Pediatrics and Bioengineering, I aid the development of new mathematical and computational algorithms to manipulate and analyze biomedical image data.